Thomasia macrocalyx

 Thomasia macrocalyx is a species of flowering plant in the family Malvaceae and is endemic to the south-west of Western Australia.
 It is an erect, bushy shrub with densely hairy new growth, egg-shaped leaves with a heart-shaped base and lobed or toothed edges, and groups of pale purple to mauve or white flowers.

 Description

 Thomasia macrocalyx is an erect, bushy shrub that typically grows to a height of 0.3–2.5 m, its young growth densely covered with pale or brownish, star-shaped hairs.
 The leaves are egg-shaped with a heart-shaped base, 40–80 mm long and 25–50 mm wide on a petiole 15–30 mm long.
-The edges of the leaves are toothed or lobed, both surfaces densly covered with star-shaped hairs, the upper surface becoming glabrous with age.
+The edges of the leaves are toothed or lobed, both surfaces densely covered with star-shaped hairs, the upper surface becoming glabrous with age.
 The flowers are arranged in hairy racemes of 2 to 6, 50 mm long with egg-shaped bracteoles 10 mm long at the base, the flowers 20–25 mm in diameter.
 The sepals are joined at the base and covered with both simple and star-shaped hairs.
 Flowering occurs from May to December.